SCRT-HQ/VaporShell/docs/glossary/New-VSWAFByteMatchSet.md

----
-layout: glossary
-title: New-VSWAFByteMatchSet
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSWAFByteMatchSet

 ## SYNOPSIS
-Adds an AWS::WAF::ByteMatchSet resource to the template
+Adds an AWS::WAF::ByteMatchSet resource to the template.
+The AWS::WAF::ByteMatchSet resource creates an AWS WAF ByteMatchSet that identifies a part of a web request that you want to inspect.

 ## SYNTAX